 You can reach us at 888-324-3100 or fill out an online form for a free case review.

 Our workers’ compensation attorneys at Joye Law Firm are committed to our clients.
-With more than 150 years of collective litigation experience, multiple attorneys at Joye Law Firm have received a coveted AV rating from Martindale-Hubbell, the highly regarded legal directory.
+With nearly 250 years of combined litigation experience, multiple attorneys at Joye Law Firm have received a coveted AV rating from Martindale-Hubbell, the highly regarded legal directory.
 Several of our attorneys have been recognized by the Super Lawyers publication.

 While every workers’ compensation case is different and past results are in no way intended to guarantee that a similar result can be obtained in another case, the results obtained by a law firm are indicative of the firm’s experience when it comes to serious injury and wrongful death cases.
 For more details about the results obtained by previous Joye Law Firm clients, click on the results tab on our home page.